n8n-io/n8n-docs/docs/doc2/export/how-to-create-a-idm-mapping-file.md

 IF_SUPPLIER_NAME=SupplierName
 ```

-In the fifth block the ACL String of the second block will be mapped to the ACL field of IDM.
+In the fifth block the ACLString of the second block will be mapped to the ACL field of IDM.
 Usualy this should not be changed.

 ```
 #Define ACL Field value